 Historically, the subject property is located within part of Lot 7, Concession 9 New Survey (NS), in the former Township of Trafalgar, County of Halton.
-The property is located approximately one km northwest of the intersection of Ninth Line and Britannia Road West.
-The property is at what is now the western boundary of the City of Mississauga, and the Regional Municipality of Peel.
-The subject property currently comprises agricultural fields.
+The property is located approximately 960 metres northwest of the intersection of Ninth Line and Britannia Road West. he property is at the western boundary of the City of Mississauga and the Regional Municipality of Peel.
+The subject property currently comprises a farmstead and agricultural fields.